EqualityAI/Checklist/README.md

 # To install the Shiny Direct Input package
 install.packages("remotes")
 remotes::install_github("wleepang/shiny-directory-input")

+# If you are running into problems, try running as an administrator.
 ```
 - Below are code snippets to add a database to the back-end of the app (still testing)